svanderbleek/from-bits-to-brouwer/README.md

 ## research

-> Set Type The set type looks very much like the definition of a subset in ZFC.
+> The set type looks very much like the definition of a subset in ZFC.
 We write it as
 > {x : A|P(x)}, and its elements are those members of the type A for which we have evidence that
 > the predicate P holds.
 The important feature of the set type is that the evidence is “hidden” in the
 > sense that in order to claim that an element a of the type A belongs to {x : A|P(x)}, we must prove